GensokyoClub/th06/README.md

 [discord]: https://discord.gg/VyGwAjrh9a
 [discord-badge]: https://img.shields.io/discord/1147558514840064030?color=%237289DA&logo=discord&logoColor=%23FFFFFF

-This is the readme for the portable fork of EoSD.
+This is the readme for the remastered fork of EoSD.
+Unless you know what you're doing, this probably isn't what you're looking for, as remastered requires some asset modifications to run.
+For a drop-in compatible portable replacement of EoSD see the [portable branch](https://github.com/GensokyoClub/th06/tree/portable).
 For the readme of the decomp project, see [here](https://github.com/GensokyoClub/th06/blob/master/README.md).

-EoSD-portable is a port of Touhou 6 using SDL2 and OpenGL (with a more general renderer abstraction layer hopefully on the way).
+EoSD-remastered is a port of Touhou 6 using SDL2 and OpenGL (with a more general renderer abstraction layer hopefully on the way).
 This enables theoretical portability to any system supported by SDL2, with Linux and Windows in particular being known to work.
 Builds for OS X, the BSDs, and other Unices are also almost certainly possible, but may require some slight modifications to the build system.